Reference Cards & Online Reference Systems

 Click a thumbnail below to see a full-size image.

 Marketing, Business, & Technical Communication

-Whether it’s for a semiconductor brochure or a wedding program, good writing and careful editing team up to make the cornerstone of your communications.
+Whether it’s for a semiconductor brochure or a wedding program, good writing, careful editing, and polished layout team up to make the cornerstone of your communications.

 Every project is different.
 We can start from scratch: conducting interviews and doing research, writing a first draft, editing in response to your feedback, then bringing your project to its final form.
 Or we can take your notes or your draft and take it from there.